DaintyJet/VChat_ASLR_Intro/README.md

    <img src="Images/ID8.png">

-11. Locate the security cookie (We have not disabled it!), if present this will be above the EBP value on the stack in our program, directly after the array stored on the stack.
+11. Locate the security cookie (We have not disabled it!).
+If present, it will be above the EBP value on the stack in our program, directly after the array stored on the stack.

    <img src="Images/ID9.png">

-12. Click Run again, we will hit the second `INT 3` instruction in the code, and will be able to compare the program output to the information in the debugger.
+12. Click Run again.
+We will hit the second `INT 3` instruction in the code and be able to compare the program output to the information in the debugger.

    <img src="Images/ID10.png">